Development version

 sudo apt install git-all

-- Kiểm tra git: git --version
+- Kiểm tra git:

 2. curl and wget